lmashraf/fibonacci-IaaC/README.md

-# fibonacci-over-engineered
+# Overengineered Fib App

-A sample App using ReactJS, Express and Redis/Postgres to build and deploy a frontend app that calculates, views and stores input Fib indices using multiple Docker containers.
+An intentionally complex App with ReactJS, Express and Redis/Postgres designed to view and store inputs of Fibonacci indices using multiple Docker containers to build and deploy.